Victor Leung

 diagram27 diagram28

-That's it for setting up a 3 layer architecture on AWS.
-Let me know if you got any questions, feel free to connect
+That wraps up this guide to setting up a three-tier architecture on AWS.
+If you have any questions, feel free to connect.